Story for

 Session 10: Editing and Rewriting

 A session focused around John’s basic rules of narrative structure, with his top tips and checklists to work through when editing and rewriting.
 From ways to ‘get your hooks in early’ and defer gratification, to advice on maintaining reader empathy and working out the theme or ‘big idea’ of your story.
+You’ll have a one-to-one session with your tutor.

 Session 11: Quiet Writing Time